Welcome to our research blog. Here, we post snippets of interesting news related to MND research, from around the world.

-For more in-depth research news and the most current information, you may also wish to look at the websites listed here.
+For up-to-date MND research from around the world, in-depth research news and the most current information, you may wish to look at the websites listed here.

 JUMP TO CONTENTS 1.
 Clinical Management Golden Rules Equipment Communication Comfort Care 2.
 Respiratory/NIV Ventilatory assistance overnight Ventilatory assistance during the day NIV: When to start, when to stop 3.
 Augmentive & Assistive Communication Eye gaze Voice banking Neuronode 1.
 Clinical Management Simple, practical measures can make a huge difference […] READ MORE